 The Surprising Value of Camouflage

 What sounds smarter to you?
-Spending thousands on expensive camera lenses to create mediocre bird photos or spending a few hundred dollars on some camouflage to create amazing bird photos?
+Spending thousands on expensive camera lenses and teleconverters to create mediocre bird photos or spending a few hundred dollars on some camouflage to create amazing bird photos?
 That's the surprising value of camouflage in a nut shell.

 I've photographed birds for decades.
 During most of that time I resisted wearing camouflage.
 Why?
 Because I saw camo as being "for hunters" and not photographers.
 Wow was I ever wrong.
 Camouflage is essential for anyone who wants wildlife, including birds, to have a hard time seeing them which includes photographers.